 A: My Patreon is a way for people to help me get more work published by paying me as little as $1 per month.
 In return, I currently give my Patrons access to chapters of work that’s unpublished that non-Patrons don’t get.
-When I publish my next ebook (After the War), Patrons will get an e-copy free.

 This helps me to pay, in turn, the cover artists, the editors, and the formatters who work to make my work look good.
-I am considering keeping a running expense report for Patrons, but if you consider that my new cover for Iron Shoes will run me $550, that means I will be in the red for well over a year!
+I am considering keeping a running expense report for Patrons, but if you consider that my new cover for Iron Shoes ran me $550, that means I will be in the red for well over a year!

 Q: How about the sequel to Dreaming Death?

 A: My publisher for Dreaming Death has decided not to publish the remainder of the series.
 Because they retain the rights to the book (for now), I’ve decided that I will be self-publishing the (planned) 3 novels that follow.
 I hope to have the first one published late fall 2017.